 Yield is a fundamental indicator of agricultural productivity, reflecting crop health and management efficiency (Tadele, 2017 ; Liu et al., 2021).
 In this study, tomato yield varied significantly by treatment due to pest pressure.
 Although it was lower than that obtained with the synthetic reference product K-Optimal, wood vinegars doubled the yield of untreated plants, demonstrating promising biocontrol potential.
 This improvement likely results from the presence of bioactive compounds (organic acids, phenols, furfurals, aldehydes) with insecticidal, antifungal, and repellent properties (Grewal et al., 2018 ; Prianto et al., 2022 ; Urrutia et al., 2022 ; Othman et al., 2023), which reduced pest damage and preserved photosynthetic organs and flower integrity, favoring pollination and fruiting.
 Reduced biotic stress may also have enhanced resource use efficiency, as reported for biostimulants (Yakhin et al., 2017).
 Treatments WCV1 and VCV2 (1:100) showed the most promising results, confirming their potential as eco-friendly alternatives for yield improvement (Mungkunkamchao et al., 2013 ; Sun et al., 2021 ; Zhu et al., 2021).
 At lower concentrations, these extracts also stimulate microbial activity by providing carbon sources (Mattos et al., 2019 ; Fan et al., 2022 ; Ray et al., 2022).
 In the context of quasi-organic farming, which integrates natural inputs and sustainable practices (Ponisio et al., 2015 ; Reganold et Wachter, 2016 ; Mie et al., 2017), wood vinegar plays a strategic role thanks to its insecticidal, antifungal, and biostimulant properties.
 However, its shorter persistence (14.33–16.00 days vs. 21.33 ± 1.53 days for K-Optimal) reflects its lower chemical stability and faster environmental degradation (Global Market Insights Inc., 2023 ; Mordor Intelligence, 2024).
 This limitation can be offset by regular applications in integrated management systems.
 Notably, wood vinegar also extended fruit shelf life (21–25 days vs. 15 days for K-Optimal and 7 days for untreated fruit) and reduced fruit moisture content (55.34–60.68 % vs. 72.28 % for untreated and 80.22 % for K-Optimal), likely due to its drying and antimicrobial effects, which limit microbial growth and post-harvest decay.
 Finally, while synthetic products remain more effective in terms of immediate action, their use is short-term and can lead to resistance or long-term environmental impacts.
 Conversely, wood vinegar-based treatments, integrated into agroecological crop management, offer multiple benefits such as improved fruit quality, extended shelf life, reduced use of chemicals, and the promotion of locally available natural resources.
 This makes them tools for the future in the transition to more resilient and environmentally friendly agriculture.

+In the discussion section, the authors have made an effort to address the differences among various treatments, particularly comparing the performance of insecticide and wood vinegar.
+However, they have completely overlooked a clear comparison between WCV1 and VCV2 treatments.
+The authors claimed that the application of VCV2 (1:100) significantly reduced insect attack rates, while the lower concentration (1:300) enhanced plant growth parameters such as collar diameter, leaf area, and yield.
+Nonetheless, there is no discussion regarding the effects or comparative performance of WCV1.
+Therefore, it is essential to include a thorough comparison and contrast between WCV1 and VCV2 to strengthen the discussion and provide a more comprehensive interpretation of the results.

 Conclusions